kng/satnogs-client-docker/lsf/LSF-GUIDE.md

 ## Basic parts of docker, [Official overview](https://docs.docker.com/get-started/overview/)
 ***Images*** are usually hosted on a registry, for example hub.docker.com, from where you can pull them to your system.
 They are the complete software bundled to run an application, in this case a debian image and a lot of packages installed that is required for satnogs-client.<br>
-***Container*** is the running instance of an image and is basically a isolated environment where you run the app.
+***Container*** is the running instance of an image and is basically an isolated environment where you run the app.
 They are always start fresh from the image and can be modified, but it's non-persistent so after a stop any changes are lost.<br>
 ***Volumes*** is either a persistent storage for containers or bind-mounted to your host for configuration or storage.

 ***Compose*** This is the main difference from the [old guide](../GUIDE.md), where everything is controlled with the [docker-compose](docker-compose.yml).
 In this file all the different services (essentially containers) are specified and all it's settings and relationships between them.
-The containers exist on a separate network in this configuration, so rigctld runs in it's own container and the satnogs-client talks to this over this network.
+The containers exist on a separate network in this configuration, so rigctld runs in its own container and the satnogs-client talks to this over this network.
 What this means is that you don't need a bunch of scripts to start/stop/update everything.
 It also means that you don't run several services in the same container.
-By default it creates a stack that is named after the directory the compose file is located in.
+By default, it creates a stack that is named after the directory the compose file is located in.

 # Getting satnogs-client up and running
 ## Host system